Koenkk/zigbee2mqtt.io/docs/guide/configuration/adapter-settings.md

 # Adapter settings

-## Configuration of the Zigbee Adapter.
+## Configuration of the Zigbee adapter
-For Zigbee-USB Adapters you can use `dmesg` command on Linux hosts to find the mounted device.
+For USB apdaters you can use `dmesg` command on Linux hosts to find the mounted device.
 Where possible you should use the `/dev/serial/by-id/` path of the stick, instead of `/dev/tty*`.
 This is because the `/dev/tty*` path can change - for example `/dev/ttyACM0` may become `/dev/ttyACM1` and then later back to `/dev/ttyACM0`.
 The `/dev/serial/by-id/` path won't change.

-For Zigbee-Network Adapters you need to find IP address of your Adapter through router/switch web-interface.\
+For Zigbee network adapters you need to find IP address of your adapter through router/switch web-interface.\
 ::: warning ATTENTION
-IP address of the Zigbee-Network Adapter can change if it has not been set to `static` in your router/switch
+IP address of the Zigbee network adapter can change if it has not been assigned a static IP address
 :::

 ```yaml